eeg1025g71120/TgBDP4/TGBDP4 Phyogenomics Notebook.md

 	cd TgBDP4

-# Phylogenomics Analysis of TGBDP4 predicted protein sequence
+# Phylogenomics Analysis of TGBDP4 predicted protein sequence within Aplicomplexians
 A phylogenomic analysis is being utilized in this study to compare the relationships of apicomplexans to Toxoplasma gondii's TgBDP4.
 The amplicomplexans being compared to the T.gondii's TgBDP were chosen based on a previous blast analysis.

 	# Phylogenomics database